ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-2013-stats.rst

 * 550 commits
 * `271 issues`_ - 218 closed, 53 open

-I should also thank `Wraithan`_, who has taken a large role in helping maintain the site and servers.
+Many thanks to `Wraithan`_ in particular, who has taken on a large role in helping maintain the site and servers.

 If there is anyone else out there who would like to help with operations, especially outside of US timezones,